 It was late spring, 1967, Canada’s Centennial Year, and I was one of about 100 teens who sauntered out of the Campbellton High gymnasium clutching a small treasure — a piece of paper with an embossed imprint and a couple of signatures.
 The document represented 12 long years of reading, writing, arithmetic, nerve-wracking exams and all that.

-We were on a mission, determined to make a difference in the world.
-Most of us left Campbellton for a university, college — or to find a job.
+We grads were on a mission, determined to make a difference in the world.
+Most of us left Campbellton for a university or college — or to find a job.
 And it may sound delusional, but we were on the road to a better world.

 Along the way, we found ourselves.

-Traveling ‘far and wide’ — sometimes down roads that weren’t paved — we’d see many wonders and make some life-changing discoveries.
-Two important truths we all discovered: the world is one huge classroom and education isn’t something we ever finish.
+Traveling ‘far and wide’ — sometimes down roads that weren’t paved — we’d see wonders and make some life-changing discoveries.
+Two important truths we all discovered: the world is one huge classroom and our education never ends.

 EVERYTHING CHANGES.
 WE DO TOO.

-Back in the day, when we attended school, the world wasn’t such a busy place.
+When we attended high school, “back in the day,” the world wasn’t such a busy place.
 Times were simpler although, let’s face it, they weren’t always easier.

 In the 1960s, colour television was still a novelty.
 What am I saying?
 So was black and white TV.
 Cable or satellite television?
 Notta.
-Instead, we had rabbit ears sitting atop bulky, heavy tube TVs.
-Gangly TV antennas were perched on roofs all over town.
+Instead, we had rabbit ears sitting on top of bulky, heavy tube TVs.
+And perched on roofs all over town were gangly TV antennas.
 Remotes?
 Are you kidding me.
-Us kids were the remotes.
+We were the remotes.

 Back then, items with the most views ‘online’ were clothes and bedding.
 After Mother Nature did Her magic, everything was downloaded to laundry baskets.

 There was no digital music.
-We had no iPods, CDs — even 8-Tracks or cassette tapes — only vinyl records.
+There were no iPods, CDs, 8-Tracks or cassette tapes — only vinyl records.

-Computers were some massive, secret machines that governments used; our school desktops were solid wood — with a round hole cut into them to hold a bottle of ink; cars had neither airbags nor seat belts; children walked to and from school; a buck was a lot of money … and loonies were people we didn’t get along with.
+Computers were some massive, secret machines that governments used; our desktops were in school and they were made of solid wood — with a round hole cut into them to hold a bottle of ink.
+Cars had neither airbags nor seat belts; children walked to and from school; a dollar was a lot of money … and loonies were people we didn’t get along with.

 Some homes had asbestos, sure — but none had rap music.
 You tell me what’s worse.